cssm/knowledge-base/Index/Information Technology/Firefox.md

 			- `network.captive-portal-service.enabled` set it to `false`- stop sending data about browser usage
 			- `apz.allow_zooming` and `apz.allow_zooming_out` - add/remove pinch to zoom like in [Safari](Internet/Safari.md)
 			- `accessibility.force_disabled` - set to `-1` to allow copy of *current tab [URL](Internet/URL.md)*
+			- `mousewheel.with_meta.action` - `cmd` + two fingers scroll
+				- Possible values
+					- 0: Nothing happens
+					- 1: Scrolling contents
+					- 2: Go back or go forward, in your history
+					- 3: Zoom in or out
 - **Links**
 	- [Download Firefox Browser — Fast, Private & Free — from Mozilla](https://www.mozilla.org/en-US/firefox/new/)
 	- [How to manage notifications from web pages](https://support.mozilla.org/en-US/kb/push-notifications-firefox#w_upgraded-notifications)